lbwanghr/iBoot/README.md

 ### Missing disk?
 Sometimes you may find some of your disks are missing in the StartupDisk panel, don't worry, it's just not well been displayed due to the macOS.
 Feel free to click on an empty area where you think the disk should be placed, and you will notice the prompt changes just as you imagined.

+## Bonus
+Now that you're here, you can try some of the free apps in my repositories.

 ---
 Any questions please email lbwanghr@icloud.com.